wandyezj/Random/writings/thoughts/api_design_draft.md

 #### What makes APIs Hard to learn
 [What makes APIs Hard to learn?
 Answers from Developers]: https://www.cs.mcgill.ca/~martin/papers/software2009a.pdf "What makes APIs Hard to learn?
 Answers from Developers"
-[Robillard, Martin P. "What makes APIs hard to learn?
-Answers from developers."
-IEEE software 26.6 (2009): 27-34.][What makes APIs Hard to learn?
+[What makes APIs Hard to learn?
+Answers from Developers][What makes APIs Hard to learn?
 Answers from Developers]

 * APIs Structure
 * API learning resources - most important for learning an API